vaultdb/vaultdb-front-end/README.md

 * PostgreSQL 12+

 Maven manages the remaining dependencies.
 To reproduce the experiments...

-** TODO: Xiling post pg_dumps of the tpch_dbs we used.
-AFAIK, we don't have scripts to automate converting from float to int**
+**TODO: Xiling post pg_dumps of the tpch_dbs we used.
+AFAIK, we don't have scripts to automate converting from floats to ints**

 Build this with: